 About Our Website

-Our new website is part of a Forest Service-wide effort to move all National Forest websites into this new format.
-It's a big project!
+Our website is part of a Forest Service-wide effort to move all National Forest websites into this format.

-When the move is done, National Forest websites across the country will have a common look and feel as well as organization.
+National Forest websites across the country now have a common look and feel as well as organization.
 This consistency will make it easier for you to find what you're looking for as you travel from one Forest website to the next.
 Plus, the technology behind the websites will increase our ability to grow our sites to meet your information needs.

-Even though we are now "live" in the new Forest Service website, we are still moving content from our big old site into this big new website.
-We've tried to tune our continuing migration work to match your needs.
+Even though we are now "live" in the Forest Service website, it's always a work in progress.
+Let us know how we can tune our site to match your needs.

 Having trouble finding your favorite section or page?
 Here are a couple tips to help: